New York Campus

 The bachelor's degree program in food business management fully prepares students for all areas of the industry, in positions such as chef, baker, pastry chef, hotel food services manager, purchasing manager, and dining room manager; management training positions in corporate settings; and, ultimately, upper-management positions such as executive chef, executive pastry chef, restaurant owner, bakeshop owner, hotel culinary services manager, and catering manager.
 In the program, students develop skills including inquiry and analysis, critical and creative thinking, written and oral communication, and information literacy.
 They also develop global and intercultural awareness, knowledge of contemporary issues, ethical reasoning, and an appreciation for lifelong learning.

 Management students also have the option of taking a concentration to focus their studies on the industry career track that interests them most.
-Depending on the academic concentration chosen, students take one semester of study at the CIA in California, Texas, Singapore, or New York; a semester in Italy; a semester in Spain; or a semester in New York that includes a 10-day culinary tour of Japan:
+Depending on the academic concentration chosen, students take one semester of study at the CIA in California, Texas, Singapore, or New York; a semester in Spain; or a semester in New York that includes a 10-day culinary tour of Japan:

 - Advanced Concepts in Baking and Pastry (semester in California; for baking and pastry arts associate degree graduates only)